SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     function-call-expression --> postfix-expression parenthesized-expression-OPT trailing-closure
     trailing-closure --> closure-expressions expression-cast-OPT

 ..
-Multiple trailing closures in LangRef is an error, per [Contributor 6004] 2014-03-04 email.
+TODO Multiple trailing closures in LangRef is an error, per [Contributor 6004] 2014-03-04 email.

+..
+TODO Why is there an optional cast after the trailing closure?

 For example, the following function calls are equivalent: ::